shemetz/remote-highlight-ui/Readme.md

 ![](metadata/config_enable.png)

+## Behavior
+Once you highlight an element, it will transmit the highlight to all players who have that element in their UI.

+If you're sent a highlight of something on another sidebar tab (e.g. an actor while you're looking at the chat), the right tab will become activated so that you can see the highlight.

+If you're sent a highlight of something out of your view that can be scrolled to (e.g. a chat message from a few minutes ago), it will scroll into view.

+The highlight will normally be sent to all other users.

 ## Implementation details for nerds

 The module adds an `auxclick` event listener to nearly every single UI element.
 When those are triggered and Ctrl is